Anisotropic mesh quality measures and adaptation for polygonal meshes: Anisotropic mesh quality measures

 \begin{itemize} \item $Q_{ali,3}$ (\ref{ali-3}) and $Q_{eq,3}$ (\ref{eq-3}) are fully determined by the mesh $\T$.
 Specifically, the computational mesh $\T_C$ is a collection of $K_T$'s which are shown to have reasonably good quality and determined by the coordinates of the vertices of $T$.
 The mapping $\cF_T$ is an affine mapping from $K_T$ to $T$, which is also determined by the coordinates of the vertices of $T$. \item $Q_{ali,1}$ (\ref{ali-1}) and $Q_{eq,1}$ (\ref{eq-1}) are not fully determined by the mesh $\T$.
 The computational mesh $\T_C$ can be chosen by the user to be a mesh or a collection of reference $n$-gons.
 The measurement of the quality of $\T$ depends on the choice of $\T_C$.
-The mapping $\cF_T$ is approximated by an affine mapping that is obtained by least squares fitting to the correspondence between the vertices of $T\in \T$ and $T_C\in \T_C$ and thus fully determined by $\T$ and $\T_C$. \item $Q_{ali,2}$ (\ref{ali-2}) and $Q_{eq,2}$ (\ref{eq-2}) are not fully determined by the mesh $\T$.
-The computational mesh $\T_C$ can be chosen by the user to be a mesh or a collection of reference $n$-gons.
-The mapping $\cF_T$ is specified using generalized barycentric mappings such as Wachspress and piecewise barycentric coordinates.
-The measurement of the quality of $\T$ depends on the choice of $\T_C$ as well as the choice of $\cF_T$.
-The tests using Voronoi meshes generated by Lloyd's algorithm (cf. Table~\ref{tab:LloydQC}) suggest that $Q_{ali,2}$ and $Q_{eq,2}$ provide the toughest measures (which give biggest values and are hardest to satisfy) among the three sets of mesh quality measures. \end{itemize}
+The mapping $\cF_T$ is approximated by an affine mapping that is obtained by least squares fitting to the correspondence between the vertices of $T\in \T$ and those of $T_C\in \T_C$ and thus fully determined by $\T$ and $\T_C$. \item $Q_{ali,2}$ (\ref{ali-2}) and $Q_{eq,2}$ (\ref{eq-2}) are not fully determined by the mesh $\T$.
+The computational mesh $\T_C$ can be chosen by the user to be a mesh or a collection of reference $n$-gons. \revi{The mapping $\cF_T$ is specified using generalized barycentric mappings, for example, \revZ{the piecewise linear barycentric mapping}.} \revZ{This} measurement of the quality of $\T$ depends on the choice of $\T_C$ as well as the choice of $\cF_T$. \revi{ Numerical tests show that $Q_{ali,2}$ is sensitive to the presence of short edges.
+But when the shortest edge length is controlled within around $10^{-2}\times$(diameter of polygon), $Q_{ali,2}$ and $Q_{eq,2}$, using subdivision (b), have similar performance \revZ{as} the other two \revZ{sets} of quality measures. } \end{itemize}

+\revA{ Finally, we briefly discuss how to extend the three sets of mesh quality measures into three dimensions (3D).
+For the first set, the extension itself is straightforward since the \revZ{least-squares} fittings work readily in 3D.
+The difficulty lies in how to obtain reference polyhedra.
+In 3D, mappings between two polyhedra rely not only on their number of vertices, but also on their topological type, i.e., \revB{the relation of vertices, edges and faces.} This is different from the 2D case, where a regular $n$-gon serves as a good reference element for all convex $n$-gons.
+Constructing 3D ``regular'' reference polyhedra is not trivial in general.
+Nevertheless, the first set of mesh quality measures is still useful especially in cases where a reference mesh $\T_C$ with the same topological structure as $\T$ is available.
+An example is moving mesh algorithms where meshes are different only in location of their vertices.